 The document explains the process on how to use ONC provided AMIs to install and configure a local instantiation of the Edge Testing Tool.

 Note: The ETT AMIs is currently available as private images.
-The reason for them being private is because the AMIs were created using an older version of Ubuntu Linux (12.x) and Amazon does not allow creation of public AMIs for the older operating systems.
-So in order to access the AMIs, the organization would have to provide their AWS account id so that ONC team can authorize the organization to access and use the AMIs.
+An organization would have to provide their AWS account id so that ONC team can authorize the organization to access and implement the AMI’s in their account space.

 ETT Deployment Architecture and Instances